uashogeschoolutrecht/datascience.hu.nl/README.md

-# Landing page of the HU Research Cloud
+# Landing page of Datascience.hu.nl

-User documentation for the virtual research environment.
+User documentation for the virtual research environment of the HU.

 ## Run site locally